radiospiel/rusty/README.md

     on "rss channel item"   do rss.items << item end

+## Node names

+What is a matching name?
+While XML documents may come with names that might make sense, HTML usually does not.
+After all, a `<div>` is a `<div>` no matter what.

+For that reason rusty matches both node names and node classes when looking up a node by name.
+(And yes, that means a node might have multiple names.)
+And as of yet node names that are not valid ruby identifiers cannot be used in the callback block.

+There is one special name, `document`, which refers to the top-most node.

 ## Rusty data nodes

 A Rusty data node (of type Rusty::DX), is a mongrel of a `Hash`, an `Array`, and `nil`.
 Unless set to something - i.e. as long as being `nil` - it might turn into an Array or a Hash-like structure, depending on what you do to them.